EricWay1024/Homological-Algebra-Notes/ha/6-df.typ

 == Derived Functors

-The main object of this section is to show that in an abelian category with enough projectives, left derived functors, defined as follows, are homological $delta$-functors.
+The main objective of this section is to show that in an abelian category with enough projectives, left derived functors, defined as follows, are homological $delta$-functors.
 #definition[
   Let $cA$ and $cB$ be two abelian categories and let $F : cA -> cB$ be a right exact functor.
 Assume that $cA$ has enough projectives.
 For any $A in cA$, pick a projective resolution $P_(cx) -> A$ by @enough-resolution.
 Then $L_i F$ given by $ L_i F(A) := H_i (F(P))  $ is called the *$i$-th left derived functor*.